Challenging the retail status quo

-As the retail landscape evolves with the rising of customer expectations, retailers are increasingly finding it hard to carve out their competitive edge.
+As the retail landscape evolves with the rise of customer expectations, retailers are finding it increasingly hard to carve out their competitive edge.

 The rise in e-commerce and the transition into mobile commerce (m-commerce) means retailers are no longer just competing with similar stores down the road, in the same city, or even in the same country.
 Now, retailers are faced with the likes of global retail giants and marketplaces like Amazon as well as fast-moving retail start-ups who challenge the status quo while elevating the customer experience to new heights.